 If a lot of new devices have been connected to your Wi-Fi and you are noticing speed problems, you may want to start limiting connected devices.
 For newer routers, open up your router app and look for the list of connected devices.
 For older routers, enter your IP address in the browser and search to find your administrator settings, where you should look for a section that says Manage Devices, Restrict Access, or something similar.
 While settings can vary, you should look for several important options here:

-- Finding unnecessary devices: If devices don’t need to be on your network or it looks like someone is hijacking your Wi-Fi, you can kick these devices off.
+Step 1: Find unnecessary devices.
+If devices don’t need to be on your network or it looks like someone is hijacking your Wi-Fi, you can kick these devices off.
 You can also look for an option to ban their MAC addresses, and make sure you change your Wi-Fi password when finished.
 It’s not a perfect solution, but it can help remove unknown devices quickly.

-- Throttle bandwidth: Some routers allow you to choose specific connections to throttle, or slow down their speeds.
+Step 2: Throttle bandwidth.
+Some routers allow you to choose specific connections to throttle, or slow down their speeds.
 This way, you can give less bandwidth to devices only needed for simple tasks, and more bandwidth to devices used for gaming and streaming, which cuts down on speed problems.

-- Restrict usage: Routers may also have the ability to restrict hours of use for certain devices, which is a good way to make sure devices don’t hog too much bandwidth during key hours of the day.
+Step 3: Restrict usage.
+Routers may also have the ability to restrict hours of use for certain devices, which is a good way to make sure devices don’t hog too much bandwidth during key hours of the day.
 It’s also a reliable way to manage kids’ online connections for busy families.

-- Voice commands: We’re seeing more and more devices with voice command compatibility, especially for Alexa.
+Step 4: Voice commands.
+We’re seeing more and more devices with voice command compatibility, especially for Alexa.
 Saying, “Alexa, disconnect this device” or “Alexa, turn off Timmy’s Wi-Fi” can be useful commands.
 Alexa can also help you quickly move between router modes (chatting, gaming, standard, etc.) to prioritize certain activities.

 A DNS (domain name system) record keeps track of all the website addresses you visit to better improve future visits.
 However, DNS records rely on you and the website both staying on their respective servers.
 If servers change over time — which happens to many websites — the DNS will actually hurt your connection speed because it doesn’t recognize the new server.
 That’s why it can be a good idea to, as they say, flush your DNS from time to time.